 The checklist to ensure you do so is simple:

-Is all this information really necessary in supporting my message?
+– Is all of this information really necessary in supporting my message?

 Image: Courtesy of Flickr.com